Umami Pot

 Step 3

-Remove the skin from the salmon and place it in a container.
-Cook the salmon until it is fully cooked, using a spatula to break it into pieces.
+Remove the skin from the salmon and set it aside.
+Cook the salmon thoroughly, using a spatula to break it into pieces.

 salmon-onigiri_4